-Optimized Thyroid (T3) Hormone levels have the ability to:
+Optimized Thyroid (T3) Hormone levels can:

 - Increase fat breakdown